 Basically, the bank or broker would charge a YSP large enough to offset any upfront fees the borrower would have to pay, and still end up with enough money to make a decent commission as well.

 An example would be a broker who charged no mortgage points or fees, but charged a YSP of 2% on a $400,000 loan.
 The total compensation to the broker is $8,000, and the other fees associated with the loan may be $3,500.

 The borrower won’t have to pay the $3,500 in fees as it will be subtracted from the broker’s YSP of $8,000, leaving the broker with $4,500 net commission.
 It sounds like a good deal, but the interest rate the borrower ultimately receives may be substantially higher than it would be at the par rate.

 This means the borrower will have both a higher monthly mortgage payment and pay much more interest throughout the duration of the loan term.

-There is a lot of controversy surrounding yield spread premiums, and an ongoing fight between mortgage brokers and institutional lenders.
+There was a lot of controversy surrounding yield spread premiums, and a long fight between mortgage brokers and institutional lenders.

-The issue is that brokers must disclose the YSP, whereas large lenders can avoid disclosing it as their yield spread may not be determined until a later date when the loan is sold on the secondary market.
-Put simply, if it’s not yet known, it can’t be disclosed.
+Lenders could delay disclosure as their yield spread may not have been determined until a later date when the loan was sold on the secondary market.
+Simply put, if it was not yet known, it couldn’t be disclosed.